 1. Reporting a review generates a ticket

 There's one exception.
-If a review is reported for the reason: "The reviewer has not had a genuine buying or service experience", the reviewer will be contacted directly.
+If a review is reported for the reason: "The reviewer has not had a genuine buying or service experience", after using the Find Reviewer tool, the reviewer will be contacted directly.

-In this second scenario, reporting a review automatically sends a standard email to the reviewer asking for documentation that shows their experience with the reviewed company.
+In this second scenario, reporting a review automatically sends an automated email to the reviewer asking for documentation that shows their experience with the reviewed company.
 Reviewers have 7 days to provide documentation.
-If the reviewer replies, their message will be looked at by a Compliance Agent.
+If the reviewer replies, their message and documentation will be looked at by a Compliance Agent.

 2. Our Compliance Team handles the ticket